Ensuring that everyone in Waterloo has access to high-quality advice when they need it

 To refer someone or to make a self-referral please use our referral form at www.oasiswaterloo.org/referral an advisor will then be in touch.
 Please bear in mind, it may take us a while to get back to you and there may be a waiting list depending on current demand for the service.
 We will do our best to keep you informed of the progress of your referral.

 We provide a free immigration advice service registered at OISC level 1 (registration number N.202000134).
-The service is funded by the Trussell Trust and therefore aims to support those that are using a food bank or are in danger of needing to use one and live in or are connected to Lambeth or Southwark.
+The service is funded by the Trussell Trust and therefore we support those that are using a food bank or are in danger of needing to use one and live in or are connected to Lambeth or Southwark.
 We also aim to gain good working relationships with advice and support services in Lambeth, Southwark, and further afield.

-There are two routes by which someone can receive immigration advice from our service.
+There are two ways in which someone can receive immigration advice

-You can advise them to come to our drop-in session.
-These run at the Oasis Centre, 1 Kennington Road, SE1 7QP on Tuesdays 1.30-3.30pm (drop-in is suspended for November 2022 due to high demand) The drop-in functions as a triaging session.
+Come to our drop-in session.
+These run at the Oasis Centre, 1 Kennington Road, SE1 7QP on Tuesdays 1.30-3.30pm.
+Drop-in functions as a triaging session.
 Meetings will last no more than 20 minutes and will be used to understand someone’s immigration situation but not to solve it then and there (please make this clear to any person that you signpost).
-Our Immigration Advisor will book follow-up 1-1 sessions at the end of these meetings to start to address their immigration difficulties or he will signpost/refer if the immigration issue is deemed too complex for OISC 1.
+Our Immigration Advisor will book follow-up 1-1 sessions at the end of these meetings to start to address an immigration situation or he will signpost/refer if the immigration issue is deemed too complex for OISC 1.

-Our community space (once works are completed) has several free services including: clothes rail, a community fridge, refreshments and it is located in the same building as Waterloo Public Library.
+Our community space has several free services including: clothes rail, a community fridge, refreshments and it is located in the same building as Waterloo Public Library.
 People using the immigration service are welcome to use any of these services whilst waiting for their appointment.